 Request your Consultation

 Most employers are legally required to pay overtime, but unfortunately, the law does not always prevent employees from being underpaid.
-If you believe that you are not receiving fair compensation for the overtime hours you have worked, contact the Zoldan Law Group, PLLC for a free consultation with one of our experienced Chicago overtime lawyers.
+If you believe that you are not receiving fair compensation for the overtime hours you have worked, contact the Zoldan Law Group, PLLC for a confidential consultation with one of our experienced Chicago overtime lawyers.

 Both Illinois and federal law, including the Fair Labor Standards Act (FLSA), require employers to pay all hours worked above 40 hours in a single workweek at the rate of time and a half.
 This rule applies to hourly employees, and sometimes those who are paid on salary.
 Nonetheless, many employers attempt to avoid paying overtime, potentially by only compensating an employee if they work more than 80 hours in a two-week-period.